 - Therapists and other griefcare professionals

-- Body workers
+- Body and energy workers

 Areas of expertise and educational offerings:

 - Understanding diversity in the Jewish community